sisoje/swiftdata/README.md

 That way of decoupling is just moving thigs in a circle and breaking basic principles of SwiftUI.

 ### Apple killed the view
 We can not use any of the M**V** patterns because we dont have a view.
+We have a model-struct and a body-function.
+Model conforms to SwiftUI.View and body returns a SwiftUI.View but SwiftUI.View is not a real view.
+SwiftUI.View has no properties of a view, no frame, no colors, no nothing...
+Its just a protocol.
 Apple never uses the term `viewModel` because they know there is no view, they just call it a `model`.
-We have a model-struct and a body-function.
-Both of them are just a SwiftUI.View protocol.
-That is not a real view.
-Its just some **value** that conforms to a SwiftUI.View protocol.

-### Values
+### Business logic and values
-Its important to note that only value type can be a SwiftUI.View and can acess environment.
-Thats why using observable **object** is breaking the basics of SwiftUI.
+Model represents the a state and then entire body **is** the business logic.
+SwiftUI.View is required to be a **value**-type.
+Only from value types you can access environment.
+Thats why using observable **object** is breaking the basics of SwiftUI and you should not move business logic into a class.

 ## Decoupling correctly
-If we decide to decouple business logic from the SwiftUI.View then we have to make components a value type a struct.
+Decoupled is not always the best.
+But if we still decide to decouple business logic from the SwiftUI.View then we have to make components that are a value type, a struct.
 This can be achieved using `DynamicProperty` like this:
 ```
 @ViewModelify
 @propertyWrapper struct SwiftDataModel: DynamicProperty {